miragecoa/FinGPT-Search-Agent/MONOREPO_SETUP.md

 # FinGPT Monorepo Setup Guide

 This guide explains the unified dependency management system for FinGPT that handles both backend (Python/Poetry) and frontend (Node.js/npm) dependencies.
+Same info are available in this project's [documentation](https://fingpt-search-agent-docs.readthedocs.io/en/latest/) , but **this** documentation is added so we can directly see if from the repo.

 ## Quick Start